bassosimone/monorepo/README.md

 * `reset`: runs `git reset --hard HEAD` and checkouts the default branch in all repos;
 * `status`: shows the status of rach repo;
 * `sync`: must be run from the base branch and pulls from upstream.
+* `vscode`: convenience script to open a directory using vscode.

 The base branch is forced to be `main` in each repository.
 The development workflow is roughly the following: